-The test design is also affected by the directions for use of the product submitted for registration (e.g. concurrent reader, second reader, etc.).
-For example, in the case of the second reader, it is used in actual clinical practice in the flow of "reviewing the results of CAD after reading without CAD."
+The test design is also affected by the directions for use of the product submitted for registration (e.g. concurrent reader, first reader, second reader, etc.).
 Therefore, in such tests to evaluate the clinical utility of the product submitted for registration, interpretation will be performed as "(1) reading without CAD (normal interpretation), followed by (2) reviewing the results of CAD (reading combined with the product submitted for registration)" (continuous evaluation test), and the usefulness of the product submitted for registration in actual clinical practice can be evaluated by comparing changes in diagnostic performance in (1) and (2).
 In this regard, in (1), it is desirable to take into consideration so that the results of interpretation are obtained after taking sufficient time as much as possible (in order to deny the possibility that the diagnostic performance was improved by simply reading for a long time (or reading multiple times)).

 On the other hand, in the case of the concurrent reader, diagnosis is made with reference to the results of CAD from the first view, and therefore it is necessary to evaluate the improvement of diagnostic performance by combined use of CAD in the first-time patients.
-If the reading is performed in a continuous evaluation test as exemplified in the second reader, the reading will be performed with CAD while the results at the time of reading without CAD are remembered.
+If the reading is performed in a continuous evaluation study as exemplified in the second reader, the reading will be performed with CAD while the results at the time of reading without CAD are remembered.
 Therefore, the results will be different from those in the actual directions for use.
 It is necessary to eliminate bias (memory bias) by this memory, or devise a test design which is not affected by bias or to evaluate the absence of memory bias retrospectively.
 In this way, the test design and the test procedure should be designed in consideration of the directions for use.

 The test design may also change depending on the output of the product submitted for registration (e.g., adding analysis results to cases, adding analysis results to medical images, or adding analysis results to suspected findings in medical images).
 If multiple types of findings are detected, it is also necessary to consider whether they are presented distinctively or not.
-(Points to consider related to this are described in Section 4.)
+(Points to consider related to this are described in Section 3.5.)